DanielaG0627/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
 Pewlett Hackard will soon face a "silver tsunami", the baby boomer employee population is close to retirement.
-This analysis was made to help Pewlett Hackard determine how many roles will be vacant per department and job title as a result of the retirement wave and the possibility of a mentorship program in order to prepare for what's to come.
+This analysis was made to help Pewlett Hackard determine how many roles will be vacant per department and job title as a result of the retirement wave and the possibility of a mentorship program in order to prepare for this event.

 ## Results